amg/fitness-tracker/README.md

 ### Run on GCP<a name="run-gcp"></a>

-IMPORTANT: gcloud dosen't like images built on M1 so have to use `buildx bake` instead
+IMPORTANT: gcloud doesn't like images built on M1 so have to use `-p amd`

 1. (if required)`gcloud auth configure-docker`
 2. Script to build and push to registry.
 See script for details:<br/>
 `./build.sh -a build -e staging -p amd -u true`
-3. `./deploy_main.sh -m apply` (yes before core, see below)
+1. `./deploy_main.sh -m apply` (yes before core, see below)
-4. (if required) `./deploy_core.sh -m apply`
+2. (if required) `./deploy_core.sh -m apply`

-Core sort of depends on Main because Terraform complains if services are not there before creating mapping.
+NOTE:
-But for development mappings take time to re-provision certs (20min+) so we do not want to bring those down every time.
+1. DB takes 15+ min to create
-Mappings will reconnect automagically once services are up.
+2. DNS records and loadbalancer certificate provisioning can take 24 hours

-Core also contains DB which also takes 15+ min to create.
+Becanse of that don't recreate those when actively devving.

 IMPORTANT: Extra steps to make this run.
 Since switching from experimental cloud run domain mapping to external Load Balancer few steps became manual: